V1EngineeringInc/V1EngineeringInc-Docs/docs/mkdocs_info.md

     | col 2 is |    centered   |   $12 |
     | col 3 is | right-aligned |    $1 |

-For some reason, the style is all messed up here.

 | Tables   |      Are      |  Cool |
 |----------|:-------------:|------:|
 | col 1 is |  left-aligned | $1600 |